 Such a strategy helps a company to gain price-conscious consumers.
 Also, a company can poach customers of competitors using this strategy.
 However, implementing such a strategy is not as simple as it sounds.
 Since adopting this strategy means no profit, the company must have the necessary resources to keep it going.

 The necessary resources here primarily mean funds to keep the company going until it starts to make a profit.

 Formula for Breakeven Price

-To calculate the break-even point (BEP), we need to divide the total fixed cost by the volume, and then add Variable Cost per unit to it.
+To calculate the break-even point (BEP), we need to divide the total fixed cost by the volume and then add Variable Cost per unit to it.
 For those unaware, fixed costs are the ones that do not change with the change or fluctuations in the level of production.
 And the company needs to incur them irrespective of the production level.
 For example, rent, insurance, and more.
-Variable cost, on the other hand, varies with the production level, such as raw material.
+On the other hand, variable cost varies with the production level, such as raw material.

 The formula for BEP is – (Total fixed cost/Production unit volume) + Variable Cost per unit

 Let’s understand the calculation with the help of an example.
 Suppose Company A has fixed costs of making mobile of $50,000 and the variable cost per unit is $10.
 Company A wants to sell 10,000 units in a year.